nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 ## The source code

-Check out the [source code](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
-If you like this pls star the repository :).
+Check out the source code on [GitHub](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
+If you like this please give a star to the repository :).

 ## Inspired by